schani/SimpLang/ASSIGNMENTS.md

 ## Assignment 1.14

 Extend the interpreter to correctly process function calls.
-In assignment 1.12 you already wrote code to call a function, so all you need to do now when a function is to be called is to find out which one it is, via its name.
+In assignment 1.12 you already wrote code to call a function.
+All you need to do now, when a function is to be called, is to find out which one it is, via its name.

 Your interpreter should now be able to run all the programs in the